 Going digital in a global pandemic

-“As society continues to battle the pandemic, NHS and social care services have risen to the challenge.
+“As society continues to battle the pandemic, the NHS and social care services have risen to the challenge.
 While digital transformation has been an ongoing ambition for the health and care system for more than a decade, the past year has been the catalyst for acceleration.“

 Success in numbers